lancemccluskey/ml-examples/README.md

 # ML-Examples

 Machine learning examples built using tensorflow.js.
-All of the examples use the same `cars` dataset aside from the neural network which uses the `mnist` dataset.
+All of the examples use the same `cars` dataset.

 ## Linear Regression